WukLab/pDPM/README.md

 ## Tutorial

-All systems in this repository are _userspace_ programs, and requires no special kernel modifications.
-They should be able to run on top of any popular Linux distributions with the following software packages installed:
+All systems in this repository are _userspace_ programs, and require no special kernel modifications.
+They are able to run on top of any popular Linux distributions with the following software packages pre-installed:
 - libibverbs
 - memcached
 - numactl
 - C++ boost coroutine

-For hardware, each machine must have a RDMA NIC card (e.g., Mellanox CX5) and connected by a switch.
+For hardware, each machine should have a RDMA NIC card (e.g., Mellanox ConnectX-5) and connected via a Infiniband or Ethernet switch.
 All systems are able to run on both RoCE and Infiniband mode.
-If you do not have such testbed, you can consider using [CloudLab](https://www.cloudlab.us/).
+If you do not have such testbed, please consider using [CloudLab](https://www.cloudlab.us/).

 At a high-level, the setup flows of all systems are very similar: start a server instance, then start a set of simulated passive memory instances, and finally start a set of compute instances.
 All of them leverage memcached as a centralized RDMA-metdata store.